Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ***Improved Mastery.*** You learn the Mastery property of two kinds of additional weapons of your choice with which you have proficiency.

-### Level 15: Skillful Counter
+### Level 15: Incredible Alacrity

+You possess an unnatural level of awareness.

+***Blindsight.*** You have Blindsight equals to your Aura of Protection's :aoe-emanation: Emanation

-When a creature you can see hits you with a melee attack, you can use a Reaction to make one melee attack against it with :d20-adv: Advantage.
+***Improved Opportunity Attack.*** You have :d20-adv: Advantage when you make an Opportunity Attack.
+Moreover, when a creature you can see hits you with a melee attack, it triggers an Opportunity Attack from you.

 ### Level 20: Warrior of Legend

 As Bonus Action, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Free Manoeuvre.*** Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.

+***Saving Throw Advantage.*** You have :d20-adv: Advantage on all saving throws so long you don't have the Incapacitated condition.

 ***Hybrid Manoeuvre.*** You can use *two* Manoeuvre per attack instead of one normally.
 However, only one Manoeuvre can benefit from _**Free Manoeuvre**_ subfeature.